akj2018/CGM-Project/README.md

 4. Plant can move in all four directions with some padding from the screen.

 ## Changes Done By Shubham
+1. Upgrade its speed and pea size increases on touching SUN power
+2. SUN power randomly appearing on screen for a limited time.
+3. Score = no. of zombie kills + 10 points for sun.

 ## Changes Done By Shreya
+1. Code Cleaning
+2. Code Debugging

 ## Installation